bbbbbr/gb-torch-effect/README.md

 Here, to show the Window layer masking, the sprites are off *AND* the background set to a solid color instead of the dungeon map.

 The dark part is the Window layer.
-You see two different arc shapes since there is a different one for each alternating frame.
+Two different arc shapes are visible since there is a different one for each alternating frame.
 The horizontal line at the top of the arcs is ~when the ISR starts for a given arc size.

 ![Window Masking](/info/torch_effect_window_only.png)